| 28 Days on Retatrutide |

 Reconstitution of Retatrutide

 If I wanted a 2mg dose, I would need 20 units (.2ml).
-The 1ml syringe has a total of 100 unit capacity so I am using about 1/10 the capacity.
+The 1ml syringe has a total of 100 unit capacity.

 Coupon Codes